Chukwuemeka-Mba/css-exercises/flex/07-flex-layout-2/README.md

 # The Holy Grail of Layout

+# Okay, Biiiiiiig Difference with my own initial solution.
+The href="./solution.css" file doesn't work on my system and is markedly different from my solution.

+# Didn't make use of the required styles and achieved a good but suboptimal result.

+# Redoing it.

 In this last flexbox exercise you're going to recreate an incredibly common website layout.
 It is so common that it is often called the [holy-grail](https://www.google.com/search?q=holy+grail+layout&tbm=isch&sclient=img) layout.... and with flexbox it is actually pretty easy to pull off.

 As with the previous exercise, we've left a little more for you to do.